Visualising the 2,056 nuclear tests conducted since 1945

 The health effects of different levels of radiation vary from nausea and vomiting to death within days.

 The UK conducted a series of nuclear tests in the South Pacific Ocean between November 1957 and September 1958.
-A survey conducted in 1999 by the British Nuclear Test Veterans Association found that the impact of the tests on 2,500 veterans who had been present showed that more than 200 had skeletal abnormalities and 30 percent of the men had died, mostly in their fifties.
+A survey conducted in 1999 by the British Nuclear Test Veterans Association found that the impact of the tests on 2,500 veterans who had been present showed skeletal abnormalities and 30 percent of the men had died, mostly in their fifties.

 Radiation exposure is measured in roentgen equivalent man (rem) – a unit of radiation measurement applied to humans resulting from exposure to one or many types of ionising radiation.